camillescott/shmlast/README.md

 ## Known Issues

-There is an incompatibility between seaborn and matplotlib version 1.5.3.
-For that reason, the required matplotlib version is locked to 1.5.1.
+There is currently an issue with IUPAC codes in RNA.
+This will be fixed soon.

 ## Contributing